How Can Truckers NOT Be Insured? Insurance Rules in Florida Truck Crashes

 If the trucking company responsible for your injuries is put out of business, that doesn’t exactly help your immediate needs.
 However, there are a few options available:

 - Underinsured Insurance.
 Standard Florida no-fault insurance may cover a large portion of your injuries.
 You may be able to recoup even more costs if you have underinsured motorist coverage.
-This policy kicks in when you are in an accident with someone who has insufficient insurance, or caused an accident that resulted in more damage to your vehicle than his (which is usually the case in truck accidents).
+This policy kicks in when you are in an accident with someone who has insufficient insurance, or caused an accident that resulted in more damage to your vehicle than his.

 - Interpleader Coverage.
 If the trucking company’s insurance falls short, the company may pursue an interpleader lawsuit.
 This means that everyone involved in the accident will discuss how to “divvy up” the costs between their individual insurance agencies.
 Unfortunately, one truck may be in an accident with several smaller vehicles, leaving the trucking company only having to pay for itself.

 - An Attorney.
-As experienced Tampa truck accident attorneys, we know that you shouldn’t have to pay for someone else’s mistakes.
+As experienced Fort Lauderdale truck accident attorneys, we know that you shouldn’t have to pay for someone else’s mistakes.
 If you or someone you love was injured in a Florida semi accident, call Chalik & Chalik today at 888-476-4697 for a free consultation.